srydell/archInstall/README.md

 $ sudo vim /etc/makepkg.conf
 ```

-Find the line with "BUILDENV='... !ccache ...'.
+Find the line with `BUILDENV='... !ccache ...'`.
 Remove ! in front of ccache to enable it.
 Add the number of cores to makeflags.
 In the end you should have something like:

 ```ini
 ...